 In Part 2 of this two-part course, economist Jerry Bowyer studies the interactions between Jesus and those merchants and officials who took advantage of the poor during his ministry.
 After examining several key passages, Bowyer shows that Jesus’ confrontations were not with business owners as a group, but with those officials whose actions hurt the poor.

 Jerry Bowyer is President of Bowyer Research, editor of the business channel of The Christian Post, opinion columnist for WORLD Opinions, host of Meeting of Minds with Jerry Bowyer podcast, host of Business in the Kingdom podcast on the Edifi podcast network, and author of The Maker Versus the Takers: What Jesus Really Said About Social Justice and Economics.
-He is a member of the Vident Index Policy Committee, editor of Townhall Finance, and president of Bowyer Research.
-Jerry is also resident economist with Kingdom Advisors and is on the editorial board of Salem Communications, and is Senior Fellow in Financial Economics at the Center for Cultural Leadership.
-He has been a Forbes.com columnist, has appeared on Fox Business News, Fox News, and CNBC, and has written for numerous publications.
+He is also Resident Economist with Kingdom Advisors, serves on the Editorial Board of Salem Communications, and is Senior Fellow in Financial Economics at the Center for Cultural Leadership.
+He has been a Forbes.com columnist and a frequent commentator on Fox Business News, Fox News, and CNBC.
 Jerry lives in Pennsylvania with his wife, Susan, and the youngest three of their seven children.